Moral Precepts for Meditators

 (1) Abstention from killing and harming oneself and others (2) Abstention from stealing and fraudulent actions (3) Abstention from sexual intercourse (4) Abstention from lying and false speech (5) Abstention from drinking alcohol and consuming narcotics which worsen the quality of one’s mind (6) Abstention from having meals after noon until dawn to prevent oneself from having excessive energy (7) Abstention from decorating oneself with ornament, making up, singing, dancing, and performing entertainment, which consequently encourage sensual desires and (8) Abstention from sleeping on a big bed or seat stuffed with soft materials in order to prevent oneself from laziness and over comfort.

-Note: If you have any question, please ask the guardian of crystal ball on the top of this page.
+Note: If you have any question, please ask the guardian of crystal ball shown on the top of this page.